strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 In Strapi v4, plugins are developed using a programmatic API, which gives flexibility in the folder structure.
 :::

-The folder structure of a Strapi v4 plugin should meet 2 requirements:
+The folder structure of a Strapi v4 plugin should meet the following requirements:

-- The root of the plugin folder should include a `strapi-server.js` and a `strapi-admin.js` entry files, for the [Server API](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md) and [Admin Panel API](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md), respectively.
+- The root of the plugin folder should include:
+  - a `strapi-server.js` entry file, if the plugin interacts with Strapi's back-end (see [Server API](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md))
+  - a `strapi-admin.js` entry file, if the plugin interacts with Strapi's admin panel (see [Admin Panel API](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md)).

-- `strapi-admin.js` and `strapi-server.js` should import other files and folders.
+- `strapi-admin.js` and `strapi-server.js` should export the plugin's interface.

 As long as these requirements are met, the rest of the folder structure is up to you.